Accounts payable

 Another colossal mistake in a proforma invoice is calculation errors.
 You might mess up the total cost, add the wrong percentage of taxes, or end up calculating an incorrect percentage, etc.

-Hence, be extremely detailed focused and try to maintain precise accuracy when it comes to the number in the invoice.
+Hence, be extremely detail-focused and try to maintain precise accuracy when it comes to the numbers in the invoice.

 Missing or incomplete documentation